modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 \vscode{

-Debugger.jl also has a nice [graphical interface](https://www.julia-vscode.org/docs/stable/userguide/debugging/).
+VSCode offers a nice [graphical interface for debugging](https://www.julia-vscode.org/docs/stable/userguide/debugging/).
 Click left of a line number in an editor pane to add a _breakpoint_, which is represented by a red circle.
 In the debugging pane of the Julia extension, click `Run and Debug` to start the debugger.
 The program will automatically halt when it hits a breakpoint.